Albatros Flugzeugwerke

-Albatros Flugzeugwerke GmbH was a German aircraft manufacturer best known for supplying the German airforces during World War I.
+Albatros Flugzeugwerke GmbH was a German aircraft manufacturer best known for supplying the German Luftstreitkräfte during World War I.

-The company was based in Johannisthal, Berlin, where it was founded by Walter Huth and Otto Wiener on December 20, 1909.
+The company was based in Johannisthal, Berlin, where it was founded by Walter Huth and Otto Wiener on 20 December 1909.
 The company (and its subsidiary, Ostdeutsche Albatros Werke (OAW)) produced many capable fighter aircraft, notably the Albatros D.III and Albatros D.V, both designed by Robert Thelen.
-The Albatros merged into Focke-Wulf in 1931.
+Albatros merged into Focke-Wulf in 1931.

 History

 The company was founded in Berlin-Johannisthal in late 1909 by Enno Walther Huth as the Albatros Werke AG.

 The first aircraft the company produced was a French Antoinette monoplane, which they built under licence.

 They then produced several versions of the Etrich Taube monoplane, as well the Doppeltaube biplane which used the same basic planform.
 A variety of other biplanes, with more conventional wing planforms were also built and flown.